tobimd/colorparse/README.md

 # Installation

-# Using colorparse as an imported module
+# Usage as imported module

 When importing `colorparse`, the function `paint` is the most important one.
 This function is the one that will return and/or print the color coded string.